Surveillance Pricing Index SPX

 In the news

-Maryland enacts the first state law against grocery surveillance pricing
+Maryland signs first state law banning grocery surveillance pricing

 Office of Governor Wes Moore